xaltdev/AutoClicker/README.md

     ```

 **3. Compile with PyInstaller:**
-    Navigate to the directory containing the Python script (e.g., `main.py` or `autoclicker.py`) and the icon file (e.g., `icon.ico`) in your terminal.
+    Navigate to the directory containing the Python script (e.g., 'main.py' or 'autoclicker.py') and the icon file (e.g., 'icon.ico') in your terminal.
 Then, run the following command:

     ```bash
     pyinstaller --name "AutoClicker" --onefile --windowed --icon="icon.ico" --hidden-import="pynput.keyboard._win32" --hidden-import="pynput.mouse._win32" --hidden-import="customtkinter" YOUR_PYTHON_SCRIPT_NAME.py